Join us for Andy North and Friends on june 3 & 4, 2018

-Join us and celebrate 10 years of fundraising success as we go back to where it all began, the Wisconsin Dells.
-The 2018 Andy North and Friends event will take place June 3rd and 4th at the Kalahari Resorts and Conventions and Trappers Turn Golf Club.
-Prepare yourself for an unforgettable experience of food, fun, and friends as we work together to raise fund for the UW Carbone Cancer Center.
+Join us and celebrate 10 years of fundraising success as we go back to where it all began, the Kalahari!
+The 2018 Andy North and Friends event will take place June 3 & 4 at the Kalahari Resorts and Conventions and Trappers Turn Golf Club.
+Prepare yourself for an unforgettable experience of food, fun, and friends as we work together to raise funds for the UW Carbone Cancer Center.
+To learn more, contact Janie Winston at (608) 262-1032.

 Bonnie began skating when she was just two years old.
 Following in the footsteps of her five older brothers and sisters, she went on to become the most decorated U.S. Winter Olympian.
 Bonnie began her race in the 500 meter event of the 1988 Calgary Olympics immediately after her rival set a world record.
 Not to be outdone, Bonnie proceeded to skate the 500 meters faster than any woman had before or has since, capturing the gold medal in a world record time of 39.1.
 This record stood for 5 years until March 1994, when at the age of 30, Blair met her ultimate goal of shattering the 39 second mark with a time of 38.99.
 Four years later at the 1992 Albertville Olympics, she blew away the field in the 500 meters, defeating her nearest competitor by 18 hundredths of a second.
 In 1994, she continued to make history as the first woman in Olympic history to win consecutive gold medals in the event, and the first American woman to win consecutive Winter Olympic gold medals.